casimir/frigoligo/README.md

 | `username`     | Your wallabag username.      | No       |
 | `password`     | Your wallabag password.      | No       |

+### `/logs`

+Open the log console.
+Useful to debug issues when the application is soft lock.

 #### `/save`

 Save a new article.
 This is super useful to integrate article saving from an external workflow.